 Major problems faced by overall farmers were 'unavailability of recommended chemicals for plant protection measures' (65.00 MPS) ranked first followed by 'unavailability of fertilizers at the time of sowing' (63.00 MPS) and 'unavailability of improved seeds at the time of sowing' (54.50 MPS) ranked second and last, respectively.
 The present findings are in line with the findings of Bagenia and Lakhera (2017), Deshmukh et al. (2018), Aravindh Kumar et al., (2023) and Vandana Kumari et al., (2023) who concluded that the major problems faced by the mustard growing farmers are inadequate supply of improved seeds and fertilizer at time of sowing.

-Table 2: Financial Problems being faced by farmers in adoption of chickpea cultivation technologies
+Table 2: Financial problems being faced by farmers in adoption of chickpea cultivation technologies